 At 3 Step Smiles, we use the immediate loading technique, otherwise known as Immediate Function.
 Often in the field of dentistry, we use this term with our patients, and they immediately respond; “what’s that?”.
 This is one of the many questions people have about this innovative technique, and in this post, we will try to answer them all!

-Immediate loading consist of placing the implant and screwing a provisional dental piece onto it (always fixed, not removable) as soon as the surgery is finished or within 24 hours.
+Immediate loading, on the other hand, involves placing the implant and attaching a fixed provisional dental piece (not removable) immediately after the surgery is completed or within 24 hours.

 The patient leaves the clinic with their best smile, without having to wait months to be able to show it off.
 After three months, the dentist will fit the definitive crowns, which have better material and aesthetic quality than the temporary ones.

-If we work well with immediate loading, we can obtain much better results in our definitive fixed teeth.
-The critics of the immediate loading technique argue that loading implants before osseointegration increases the risk of the treatment.
+If we work well with immediate loading, we can achieve much better results in our definitive fixed teeth.
+Critics of the immediate loading technique argue that loading implants before osseointegration increases the risk of the treatment.
 There is no doubt that this is an advanced implantology technique that requires extensive experience on the part of the practitioner, but it is neither dangerous nor counterproductive.

-The immediate loading technique is possible thanks to scanners and software that allow 3D planning of the procedure.
+The immediate loading technique is made possible by scanners and software that allow 3D planning of the procedure.
 When the patient’s mouth can be virtually recreated from digital images, the dentist works with maximum reliability and safety.
 The final result of the surgery is completely predictable.
-In other words, the computer simulation of the operation allows maximum precision when placing the implant.
+In other words, computer simulation of the operation allows for maximum precision when placing the implant.

-How could I know if I’m suitable for immediate loading?
+How can I determine if I am a suitable candidate for immediate loading?

-- Patients with a disease (e.g. diabetes) that affects their immune system or the body’s ability to heal itself.
+- Patients with a medical condition (e.g., diabetes) that impacts their immune system or the body’s healing capacity.

-- Patients who do not have enough bone mass to place the implant.
+- Patients lacking sufficient bone density to support the implant.

 - Adaptation of the implant to the osteotomy